SpydrCS/ES_PROJECT/README.md

 - Select the food consumed and a give a feedback (1-5 stars + a commentary)
 - Sugestion about the menu

+### Check-in and check-out
+- Ability of saying if you're on the canteen or not.

 ## Required API's
 - Mobile GPS.